 5. Any questions, contact the Council Secretary at 480-362-7466 or 362-7465 or 362-7400.

-GAMING ENTERPRISE BOARD VACANCIES (3) Community Member Representative Must be an enrolled member of SRPMIC to apply.
+(3) Community Member Representative

+Must be an enrolled member of SRPMIC

+GAMING ENTERPRISE

+BOARD VACANCIES

+The Gaming Enterprises Board is

+responsible for adopting policies and

+procedures, approving budgets, and

+Community Members Preferred /

+Professional is Required to have: